Network development plan 2020

 - Conversion of 110 km of transmission lines to a higher voltage level

-- General maintenance and refurbishment of 400 km of existing transmission lines
+- Reinforcement and reconstruction of 400 km of existing transmission lines

 - Construction and expansion of numerous substations with approximately 150 switchbays at voltage levels of 380/220/110 kV

-- construction of approximately 30 transformers with a total capacity of approx. 11,000 MVA
+- Construction of approximately 30 transformers with a total capacity of approx. 12,000 MVA

-- Extensive line coordination and optimisation measures are being implemented within the framework of major projects, e.g. 65 km of dismantling without replacement within the 380-kV Salzburg line, and 15 km within the Weinviertel line
+- Extensive line coordination and optimization measures are being implemented within the context of major projects, e.g. the total line length can be reduced by 65 km in case of the 380-kV Salzburg line and by 15 km in case of the Weinviertel line

-- Furthermore, extensive reinforcement/refurbishment measures of substations and lines are planned
+- Extensive reinforcement/refurbishment measures of 110kV and 220kV substations and lines

-- Public and political acceptance of the requirement of grid development as a basis to ensure security of supply and the fulfilment of the climate and energy strategy #mission2030
+- Public and political acceptance of the necessity to expand and refurbish the grid infrastructure as basis for ensuring security of supply and achieving the climate and energy targets of the Austrian Federal Government

 - Protection of existing and planned routes (e.g. no new buildings underneath)